-The student must respond in writing to the notification of failure to meet SAP standards.
+If the student is not placed on a warning status, the student must respond and appeal in writing to the notification of failure to meet SAP standards.
 The response must be directed to the Financial Aid Director at Carroll.
 The response must describe in specific terms, why Carroll should grant an exception to its established SAP policy.
 The appeal form is available online in the Financial Aid Forms Bank.